 One of the great benefits of Y-DNA testing is the possibility of finding close genetic matches in your testing company’s database.
 Family Tree DNA has about 500,000 Y-DNA records in its database and the company sponsors nearly 8,000 Y-DNA surname projects.
 It is the only company I recommend for Y-DNA testing.

-Once you get your Y-DNA results, you can search for additional matches in the public database Ysearch.
-You can also benefit from joining a DNA Surname Project for the last name of your male ancestors.
+You can learn more from joining a DNA Surname Project for the last name of your male ancestors.
 There are also projects focused on certain ethnic groups or geographic areas.

 If you’re trying to prove Native American ancestry, a DNA test alone may not be evidence enough for your purpose.
 By introducing yourself to your genetic cousins and pooling your genealogical knowledge to identify that common ancestor, you may be able to place yourself in a specific tribe.